OpenAT/odoo_v8.0/README.md

 # odoo_v8.0 Code Base
 This repository is used as a codebase for odoo v8.0 instances and the related setup tools (odoo-tools.sh).
 The *master* branch of this repo is always a deploy-able production ready branch.

+# WARNING
+This structure is going to change very soon!

 ## CONVENTIONS